oSamTo/TEMREG/README.md

     * For a Sector Classification, aggregate emissions by Profile_ID and create new sector temporal profiles
     * Plot emissions and write some metadata

-* Currently produces profiles for SNAP or GNFR classes (16/01/2022 : GNFR not ready)

 * run from ./R/profile_emissions.R